top of page

 21

-You can keep up to date with all the latest by following Simon's social media channels: Facebook, Instagram, X and YouTube.
-You'll be the first to hear about new books, upcoming performances and all the other things that make up the life of this poet, performer, storyteller.
+You can keep up to date with all the latest by following Simon's social media channels: YouTube, InstagramFacebook & X. Be the first to hear about new books, upcoming performances and all the other things that make up the life of this poet, Carnegie-nominated author and spork enthusiast.

 21.5

-APPROX 21 SCENES
+APPROX. 21 SCENES

 bottom of page